REVRBE/revrbe-better-memory/README.md

 ❌ Changing the rest of the Windows API functions to Native API functions(ReadProcessMemory, WriteProcessMemory, CreateToolhelp32Snapshot, Process32Next, Module32Next, ProcessIdToSessionId, GetModuleHandle & GetProcAddress)

+❌ It generates new XOR key per memory operation, need to fix so it has one key per program run.

 <h2>Usage</h2>

 Implement your own cheat features and boom, it's a functional cheat.